evennia/evennia/docs/sphinx/source/wiki/Objects.rst

     from src.utils import create
     new_rose = create.create_object("game.gamesrc.objects.flowers.Rose", key="MyRose")

-(You have to give the full path to the class in this case.
+(You have to give the full path to the class in this case - ``create.create_object`` is a powerful function that should be used for all coded creating, for example if you create your own command that creates some objects as it runs.
+Check out the ``src.utils.create`` module for more info on which arguments you can give the function.)

-``create.create_object`` is a powerful function that should be used for all coded creating.
-Check out the module for more info on which arguments you can give the function.)
+This particular Rose class doesn't really do much, all it does it make sure the attribute ``desc``(which is what the ``look`` command looks for) is pre-set, which is pretty pointless since you will usually want to change this at build time (using the ``@describe`` command).
+The ``Object`` typeclass offers many more hooks that is available to use though - see next section.

-This particular class doesn't really do much, all it does it make sure the attribute ``desc``(which is what the ``look`` command looks for) is pre-set.
-You could just as well do the same with the ``@describe`` command.
-The ``Object`` typeclass offers many more hooks that is available to use though.
-Look at the ``Object`` class in ``game/gamesrc/objects/baseobjects.py`` to orient yourself.
-If you define a new Object class (inheriting from the base one), and wants that to be the default instead, set ``BASE_OBJECT_TYPECLASS`` in ``settings.py`` to point to your new class.
+If you define a new Object class (inheriting from the base one), and wants the default create command (``@create``) to default to that instead, set ``BASE_OBJECT_TYPECLASS`` in ``settings.py`` to point to your new class.

 Properties and functions on Objects
 -----------------------------------